CMSgov/CMCS-DSG-DSS-Certification-Staging/Intake Form/readme.md

 -	Outcomes and the Certification Process
 -	Writing a Good Outcome Statement

-States can also find more details within the SMC Guidance:
+States can also find more details within the [SMC Guidance](https://www.medicaid.gov/medicaid/data-and-systems/downloads/smc-certification-guidance.pdf), including additional details on:
--	Appendices A through D of Certification Guidance Microsoft Word - Guidance Doc - SMDL Streamlining Modular Certification for Medicaid Enterprise Systems.docx
 -	Conditions for Enhanced Funding
 -	CMS-required Outcomes
 -	Required Artifacts List